quadram-institute-bioscience/phylo-methods/masterclass/README.md

 ## The data sets

 > [!IMPORTANT]
-> data sets still under construction, not available yet
+> :warning: data sets still under construction, not available yet

-To reduce their sizes, the data sets are compressed with [`XZ`](https://tukaani.org/xz/), and furthermore archived with [`tar`](https://en.wikipedia.org/wiki/Tar_(computing)) when necessary.
-Thus if you want to decompress or extract the contents of a file, the commands on linux are something like (depending on the file suffix):
+To reduce their sizes, some data sets are compressed with [`XZ`](https://tukaani.org/xz/), and furthermore archived with [`tar`](https://en.wikipedia.org/wiki/Tar_(computing)) when necessary.
+Thus if you want to decompress or extract the contents of such file, the commands on linux are something like (depending on the file suffix):

 ```console
 xz file.xz           # compressed with XZ